 - II.
-The Company has \$0.1 million in receivables from federal departments and agencies (March 31, 2023 \$2.9 million). - III.
+The Company has \$0.2 million payables to federal departments and agencies (March 31, 2024 \$0.2 million receivables). - III.
 The Company has entered into various agreements with a federal department regarding the potential redevelopment of three properties in Ottawa (collectively the "Collaboration Properties") that the federal department currently owns.
 As part of the agreements, the Company is funding certain costs for the Collaboration Properties that are recoverable from the federal department under certain circumstances.
-The Company has recorded these costs of \$5.1 million (March 31, 2023 \$4.4 million) in Trade Receivables and Other assets on the Consolidated Statement of Financial Position.
+The Company has recorded these costs of \$8.5 million (March 31, 2024 \$7.7 million) in Trade Receivables and Other assets on the Consolidated Statement of Financial Position.